 Agency life is exciting and fast-paced.
 We move from one project to the next very quickly; sometimes we have ten deadlines in a week.
 It’s what I like most about this job: finding a creative solution then rapidly shifting gears to tackle the next marketing challenge.

-Even though agency life is fast-paced, it’s important to stop and celebrate the accomplishments we’ve made as a team.
-This goes for any company, not just marketing agencies.
+Even though agency life is fast-paced, it’s essential to stop and celebrate the accomplishments we’ve made as a team.
+This idea goes for any company, not just marketing agencies.
 According to this article by Forbes, Maslow’s Hierarchy of Needs places the “need to be appreciated” and the “need to belong” pretty high up on the list.
 These are two of the most valuable psychological needs humans have.

 In a survey of about 832 HR professionals that took part in an employee recognition program, they found: